kriserickson/kriserickson.github.com/_posts/2016-09-03-should-i-use-cordovaphonegap-or-go-native.md

       </span>
   </div>

-If you want your app to be unique, and have its own look and feel, award 3 points to Cordova.
+If you want your app to not mimic the features of the underlying OS, and have its own look and feel, award 3 points to Cordova.

 #### Development Experience